WordPress vs. Replit Pages – Cloud-Based Development vs. CMS

 Hands-on Experience with WordPress

 On the testing front, you might run performance checks with tools like GTmetrix or PageSpeed Insights.
 These services show you how fast your site loads.
 You can easily spot which plugins might be dragging you down.
-Plus, tools like Auto Page Rank get your SEO in line.
+Additionally, tools like Auto Page Rank help keep your SEO in line.
 Monitoring your rankings and traffic becomes so much easier!

 Hands-on Experience with Slim Framework